Skip to content

 Autonomy controls whether the agent acts by itself or checks with you first:

-- Autonomous: the agent acts without stopping to ask, including using your connected tools.
-On a schedule, it goes as far as writing the plan.
+• Autonomous: the agent acts without stopping to ask, including using your connected tools.
+On a schedule, once you have accepted the responsibility below, it takes a campaign all the way to Live on its own.

 Whichever you choose, an agent can’t run away.
 A single turn is capped at a fixed number of steps, it can only move a campaign one stage forward, and it can’t repeat a stage, so it does the work in front of it and stops.
-Nothing reaches Live on a schedule without a person taking it there.
+On a schedule, an autonomous agent goes live only when every step can be done without you; if a step needs a person or a tool action fails, it stops at Planning and tells you what is left.

 Start with Manual while you build trust in an agent, then move to Autonomous once you’re comfortable.

-Warning: an autonomous agent uses your connected tools without asking first.
+Warning: an autonomous agent uses your connected tools, and can launch campaigns, without asking first.
 Keep it on Manual until you’ve watched a few runs in chat and you’re happy with its work.

 See what your agent did

-You can reopen that conversation at any time to see exactly what the agent did and why, stage by stage, long after the run has finished.
+Anyone on your team can open a run’s conversation, even when the run created nothing.
+A run that declines to create a campaign, for example because everything it found was too close to a campaign you already have, explains its decision in that thread.
+You can reopen it at any time to see exactly what the agent did and why, long after the run has finished.
 It’s the same thread you watch when you test an agent in chat.

 Who is Ada Lovelace?